Fusika1203/Image-to-ASCII-Studio/README.md

 - **Multilingual Support**: Choose from various language-specific character sets.
 - **High-Resolution Output**: Generate detailed ASCII art suitable for sharing or printing.
 - **Modern UI**: A responsive, neon-themed interface with glassmorphism effects.
-- **Privacy First**: All processing happens locally in your browser; your images are never uploaded to a server.
+- **Privacy First**: All processing happens locally in the browser; your images are never uploaded to any server.

 ## 🛠 Customization Options

 ### 1. Character Set Selection
 Tailor the "texture" of your ASCII art by choosing specific character sets:
 - **Language Presets**: English, Chinese, Japanese, Korean, German, French, and Russian.
-- **Custom Input**: Use a specific date, month, or any custom text to form the image.
+- **Custom Input**: Use a specific date, month that is special for you or any custom text to form the image.
 - **Complexity Toggle**:
     - **Simple**: Uses a minimal, high-contrast set of characters for a clean look.
     - **Complex**: Uses a wide range of characters and symbols for maximum detail.